git-synchronize/git-syn-v2/doc/man/git-syn.1.md

 # DESCRIPTION

-Git SYN is a command line extension for synchronizing Git remote repositories.
+Git SYN is a command line extension for synchronizing remote git repositories.

 # OPTIONS